Getting Started

 Download and Install Breakout

-1. Download and unzip the latest Breakout package or clone the github repository
+1. Download and unzip the latest Breakout package or clone the repository

 2. See the Installation section of the Using Breakout Server guide.

-4. Compile and upload BreakoutFirmata to your I/O board (make sure your particular I/O board is selected under Tools -> Board).
+3. Compile and upload StandardFirmata to your I/O board (make sure your particular I/O board is selected under Tools -> Board)

 Wire a button and LED to your I/O board

 Open Breakout/examples/schematics.pdf and wire up your components according to wiring diagram on page 2.
-If you have no idea what the diagram means, read through the lessons in this tutorial by ladyada..
+If you have no idea what the diagram means, read through the lessons in this .

 Run Breakout Server

-Assuming you performed the steps in the Download and Install Breakout section above, you can now double-click on the Breakout Server application (you’ll find it in Breakout/server/) for your platform to launch it (Linux users need to launch the jar file from the command line unless you set up a custom launcher).
+Assuming you performed the steps in the Download and Install Breakout section above, you can now double-click on the Breakout Server application for your platform to launch it (Linux users need to launch the jar file from the command line unless you set up a customer launcher).

 When you launch the server you should see the following: